-33 Weeks Pregnant: Symptoms, Baby Size, Body Changes & more
+33 Weeks Pregnant: Symptoms, Ultrasound & Belly Size

 Congratulations!
-You are 33 weeks pregnant and soon enough you will welcome your little one in your life and home.
-The wait is almost overa few more weeks of struggling with diets, medical appointments and unpleasant changes in your body.
-You are in the third trimester of your pregnancy and it’s the time when you must be preparing for your baby’s delivery.
+You are 33 weeks pregnant, and soon enough, you will welcome your little one into your life and home.
+The wait is almost over—a few more weeks of struggling with diets, medical appointments and unpleasant changes in your body.
+You are in the third trimester of your pregnancy, and it’s the time you must prepare for your baby’s delivery.
 But your little one is still developing.
+You will continue to waddle until delivery because of your grown baby bump, feel tired, and have Braxton-Hicks contractions to prepare you for delivery (1).
 This article will tell you everything you need to know about your baby’s growth at 33 weeks and the changes you should expect in your body during this time.

 Your Baby’s Growth at 33 Weeks of Pregnancy

 This is the final phase of your baby’s development.
-His organs, bones, and muscles are completely formed, and with a few ‘finishing touches’ he will be ready.
-Any remaining nails and hair must have fully formed by now.
+His organs, bones, muscles, and nervous system are completely formed, and with a few ‘finishing touches,’ he will be ready.
+Their bones are beginning to strengthen as well.
+The structure of your baby’s skull is uniquely adapted to facilitate a smoother passage through the birth canal.
+It remains soft and divided until after delivery, allowing it to shift and adjust while still safeguarding the brain (2).
+Any remaining nails and hair must have fully formed by now (3).
 Your baby’s nutrient requirements and oxygen requirements will be met by the placenta.
-But the baby will exercise his breathing abilities by drinking the amniotic fluid.
+However, the baby will exercise his breathing abilities by drinking the amniotic fluid.

 The baby’s brain is developing faster than ever, forming more and more connections between the neurons.
 Your baby has the ability to tell the difference between daytime and nighttime, syncing his sleep-wake cycle with your own.
 His immunity is stronger than ever, getting protective antibodies from your blood through the placenta.